adelenelai/myblog/_posts/2023-06-24-tp-parent-similarity.md

 Feel free to use the code, I'd be grateful if you could attribute me using this link: [https://doi.org/10.5281/zenodo.8079917](https://doi.org/10.5281/zenodo.8079917).

 ### Final Thoughts
-Now that we've classified our 6500+ parent-TP similarities, what are our next steps?
+Now that we've classified our 6500+ parent-TP similarities, what's next?

 Ideally, we would have Measured Environmental Concentration and Predicted No Effect Concentration data available for these compounds so we can calculate all their Risk Quotients.

-However, I believe these data are scarce, and risk assessors tend to have to resort to modelling MECs using fate and transport models, and PNECs using QSARs for now.
+However, I believe such data are scarce, and risk assessors tend to have to resort to modelling MECs using fate-transport models and PNECs using QSARs for now.

 On top of that, the elephant in the room of course remains - how many of Löffler's 56 TPs would be classified as similar/dissimilar to their respective parents using a different similarity metric (like ECFP4)?
 This was not in scope of the current post, but stay tuned for a possible next post on this.